Treasure on Superstition Mountain

 Action picks up in adventure-packed sequel.

-Parents need to know that Treasure on Superstition Mountain, the second book in a series, is best enjoyed after the first volume, Missing on Superstition Mountain.
+Parents Need to KnowParents need to know that Treasure on Superstition Mountain, the second book in a series, is best enjoyed after the first volume, Missing on Superstition Mountain.
 The children continue to ignore their parents' rules in pursuit of adventure, this time taking advantage of a relative who shirks her babysitting duties to go on a date instead.
 The children are repeatedly in gravely perilous situations (including facing down a rattlesnake and barely escaping a rock slide), and a hidden person threatens them.

-What's the story?
+What's the Story?

 - Families can talk about how the story is divided among the books.
 Why do you think it's packaged as a trilogy?
 What do you think will happen in Book 3?